arabidopsis/shinynx/README.md

 python -m shinynx.browser -n10
 ```

-Note, we use unix namesd sockets because they are safer (no direct internetl access) and it is also
+Note, we use unix domain sockets because they are safer (no direct internet access) and it is also
 easier to isolate the endpoints to the directory where the code resides.

 ## Rationale

 Shiny requires a "stickyness" i.e. it must always communicate with the *same* background
 shiny instance.
-So the file `shinynx/sticky.py` is the crucial enhancment required.
+So the cookie setup in `shinynx/sticky.py` is the crucial enhancment required.

 The nginx load balancer should ensure that the processes are "sticky" using a
 random "sticky" cookie.
 There are possibly better solutions if you have the "plus" version of nginx.
 But